 Suddenly, our imaginary suspect thinks the picture looks so much more serious than he expected.
 But that’s the goal.
 Prosecutors aren’t likely to press charges for simply violating a stay-at-home order.
 There’s almost no way they can prove beyond a reasonable doubt that someone wasn’t going to the grocery store.
 Instead, prosecutors often use these extra charges as leverage to negotiate plea bargains, as well as to manipulate juries.

 If our imaginary suspect doesn’t fully understand his rights or options, he may plead guilty to avoid what he sees as the worst-case scenario.
 But should he do this?
 What if those drugs were someone else’s?
 If the man was driving a borrowed car or had just picked up a friend, who dropped his bag in the car, should he plead guilty to one charge just to avoid the others?

 He needs to remember he’s innocent until proven guilty.
 The number of charges doesn’t matter.
 The prosecutor needs to prove each and every charge beyond a reasonable doubt, and that rarely happens.

 How can you fight overcharging?

-At Kammen & Moudy, our attorneys understand how prosecutors use extra charges as leverage.
+At Kammen & Moudy, LLC, our attorneys understand how prosecutors use extra charges as leverage.
 They wouldn’t raise many of the charges they bring against defendants if they weren’t looking to push them toward a plea bargain.
 We believe that defendants deserve to understand the merits and questions behind every single charge, so we work hard to get the facts and advise our clients of their best options.
 Sometimes, that may be a plea deal.
 Many times, it’s fighting the charges in court.